nolus-protocol/oracle-price-feeder/README.md

 Before deploying a new version the service's image has to be rebuilt.

-*N.B.: Whenever the configuration file is changed, the image, again, has to be rebuilt as it's part of the image.*
+*N.B.: Whenever the configuration file is changed, the image has to be rebuilt as it's part of the image.*

 Before running the command, if you are targeting the test-net, then run: